evrytrainingbatch01/Evry_Banking_Managemnet_System_Dev/README.md

 5) Tables are created and SQL scripts are pushed to Git.
 6) Controller, Service, model and integiration components are implemented.
 7) Home page and Registration pages are created in Angular.

+3-4-2019

+1) Login, signup operations are implemented in Angular.
+2) Controller, Service and Dao components are implemented updated in git.
+3) Regression testing is completed and able to store the data in database.
+4) Team was Discussed about customer and admin modules and identified the new tasks.